deanwampler/spark-scala-tutorial/README.markdown

 This example treats the KJV text we've been using as a table with a schema.
 It runs several SQL queries on the data, then performs the same calculation using the `DataFrame` API.

-There is a [SparkSQL8.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkSQL8.scala) program that you can run as before using Activator or SBT.
+There is a [SparkSQL8.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkSQL8.scala) program that you can run as before using SBT.
 However, SQL queries are more interesting when used interactively.
 So, there's also a "script" version called [SparkSQL8-script.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkSQL8-script.scala), which we'll look at instead.
 (There are minor differences in how output is handled.)

 The codez: